KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+6. Warning: No LICENSE file.

 ## [MMM-TuyaSL by slametps](https://github.com/slametps/MMM-TuyaSL)

 1. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Warning: No LICENSE file.

 ## [MMM-TUZSAZaragoza by rafagale](https://github.com/rafagale/MMM-TUZSAZaragoza)